We are responsible for fourteen cemeteries and twelve closed churchyards within the borough.

 Children under 12-years-old are only allowed in the cemetery and crematorium grounds when accompanied by, and under the care of, a responsible adult.

-Dogs are welcome in the cemeteries as long as they are kept on a lead and under control at all times and not allowed to go onto memorials or graves.
+Dogs are welcome in the cemeteries as long as they are kept on a lead and not allowed to go onto memorials or graves.
 Dog fouling laws apply, so please pick up your dog's mess.

 - Rose Hill Cemetery, Ascot Avenue, Cantley, Doncaster, DN4 6HE